AlexMitan/UCI-HAR-data-cleaning/readme.md

 1. Perform steps 4-6 for the testing dataset analogously.
 1. Assemble the sub-components of the final table (Y, subject data, feature values)
 1. Append a **mean** and **sd** column to **final_x** for analysis of each row.
+1. Select the columns for the **task_5_tbl** before converting feature names, as the pattern is more apparent initially.
 1. Convert the feature names to lowercase, underscore notation.
 1. Bind the sub-components column-wise into **final_tbl**,
 1. Store the **final** table into a *.tsv* file, since commas are present in the column names.
 Data is preserved, as tested in the `sanity_checks.r` file.
 1. Create and plot the **mean_all** and **sd_all** datasets analysing the columns of **final_x**.
-1. Use the **final** table to do a short analysis (group by subject and activity, calculate the mean of each feature).
+1. Use the **task_5_tbl**, with subject and activity names added, to do a short analysis (group by subject and activity, calculate the mean of each feature).
 ## Structure

 ---